Pierre-RA/hano/README.md

 Unified Hano project.

-THe project has a blog part and a dictionary part.
+The project has a blog part and a dictionary part.

 see.
 http://www.merriam-webster.com/dictionary/act